p4lang/behavioral-model/docs/simple_switch.md

 restrictions should see the issues below.

-The P4_16 language specification v1.1.0 permits `if` statements within action declarations.  `p4c`, when compiling for the traget BMv2 simple_switch, supports some kinds of `if` statements, in particular ones that can be transformed into assignments using the ternary `condition ? true_expr : false_expr` operator.
+The P4_16 language specification v1.1.0 permits `if` statements within action declarations.  `p4c`, when compiling for the target BMv2 simple_switch, supports some kinds of `if` statements, in particular ones that can be transformed into assignments using the ternary `condition ? true_expr : false_expr` operator.
 This is supported: